immerfroehlich/audio-juicer/README.md

 - [x] Read TOC and isrc for submission of discId to musicbrainz
 - [ ] Upload TOC and ISRC to musicbrainz for unknown releases
 - [x] If there is only one disc for discid don't ask the user for input.
+- Ripping
+	- [ ] cdparanoia is extremely slow.
+Either make it faster by disabling paranoia mode or find an alternative to it.
 - Progress Bar
 	- [x] Show progress bar during cdparanoia ripping process
 	- [ ] Rip every track on it's own so an accurate progress bar can be shown.